Cup of Tea Clackamas

 Website Product Photography

-Outside the Box wanted the website to focus on the quality of the product they produce, from solid wood doors to their hand-applied stains and glazes.
+Outside the Box wanted the website to focus on the high quality of the product they produced.
+They needed to showcase everything from solid wood doors to their hand-applied stains and glazes.

-We scheduled multiple photoshoots with our photographers and their team to take photos during each stage of the manufacturing process.
-We highlight these photos in the product information sections of the site.
+We scheduled multiple photoshoots to capture the manufacturing process.
+We worked alongside the production team to take photos during each stage of the build.
+We highlighted these high-resolution images in the product information sections of the site to build trust with the customer.

 Cabinet Doors - DIY Cabinet Doors - Outside the Box - web design by Graphicsbyte